Procedures

 • Stay awake (long procedures)

-• Prepare for femoral access (large devices = need large access)
+• Prepare the room for femoral access

 CRM Examinations